adobe/alloy/README.md

-# Adobe Experience Platform Samples
+# Alloy Samples

 ## Objective

-This repository contains code samples for the Adobe Experience Platform.
+This repository contains code samples for the Adobe Experience Platform Web SDK.
 The intent is to provide working code that illustrates various implementation strategies and techniques.

 ## Samples